CartoDB/documentation/app/content/carto3-workspace/developers/carto-for-developers.md

 ![Developers token endpoint](/img/cloud-native-workspace/developers/developers_token_endpoint.png)

-You can access the drop-down menu for selecting your token endpoint authentication method by clicking the arrow in the right corner:
+You can access the drop-down menu to select your token endpoint authentication method by clicking the arrow in the right hand corner:

 ![Developers token endpoint dropdown](/img/cloud-native-workspace/developers/developers_token_endpoint_dropdown.png)